|

 La Cruz de los Mares (Cross of the Seas)

-On the shores of Cape Froward, Strait of Magellan, 48 nautical miles south of Punta Arenas.
-The cross rises 340 meters above sea level on a cape that marks the end and southernmost point of continental Chile and South America.
-The original structure was built in 1913, and then rebuilt several times due to the permanently unfavorable weather conditions of the site.
-The current cross was erected to commemorate Pope John Paul II's visit to the region in 1987.
+Perched 340 meters above sea level on Cape Froward, Strait of Magellan, 48 nautical miles south of Punta Arenas, this cross marks the southernmost point of continental Chile and South America.
+Originally built in 1913, it has been rebuilt multiple times due to harsh weather.
+The current structure commemorates Pope John Paul II’s 1987 visit.

-The English explorer and privateer Thomas Cavendish, in 1587, gave the Cape its first name, due to the extremely hostile climate with fierce winds and torrential rains.
-Local tourist agencies offer zodiac or kayak excursions to Cape Froward and then hike to the Cruz de Los Mares.
+In 1587, English explorer and privateer Thomas Cavendish named the cape for its fierce winds and torrential rains.
+Local agencies offer zodiac or kayak trips to Cape Froward, followed by a hike to the cross.

 Faro San Isidro (San Isidro Lighthouse)

-Inaugurated in 1904, 75 km south of Punta Arenas, at the southernmost tip of the Brunswick Peninsula, Magallanes Region and Chilean Antarctic Territory.
-San Isidro symbolizes the years of great maritime traffic through the Strait of Magellan, especially before the opening of the Panama Canal.
-At present, Faro San Isidro has been rebuilt and restored to become a place for lodging and tourism.
+Inaugurated in 1904, 75 km south of Punta Arenas, at the southern tip of the Brunswick Peninsula, Magallanes Region.
+It symbolizes the era of intense maritime traffic through the Strait of Magellan before the Panama Canal.
+Now restored, it serves as a lodge and tourist site.

 Punta Arenas Main Square